Richard the Lionheart is released from captivity in Germany on February 4, 1194, after paying a ransom for his release.

 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-The State electors under the Constitution unanimously elect George Washington, the first president of the United States by all 69 presidential electors who cast their votes.
-John Adams of Massachusetts, who received 34 votes, was elected vice president.
-More
+George Washington is unanimously elected the first president of the United States on February 4, 1789 by all 69 presidential electors representing the 10 states that had ratified the Constitution at the time.
+John Adams of Massachusetts was elected vice president.

 Seven seceding states — South Carolina, Mississippi, Florida, Alabama, Georgia, Louisiana, and Texas meet in Montgomery, Alabama, and create the Confederate Constitution, a document similar to the United States Constitution, but with greater stress on the autonomy of each state.